ISTAfrica/ist-africa-auth/README.md

-# IST Auth Service
+# IST Africa Auth

 ## 🧩 Overview
-The **IST Auth Service** is a centralized authentication and authorization system used across all internal applications.
+The **IST Africa Auth** is a centralized authentication and authorization system used across all internal applications.
 It provides a consistent user management interface, token-based authentication, and integration with multiple clients via REST APIs and OAuth2.

 ## 🎯 Goals